* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 None of the art in our South African house was expensive or even that rare.
 But I did make an effort at some point to have my pieces professionally framed for a more cohesive look.
-And that was my main reason for including them in The Move to the States.
+And that was my main reason for including them in The Move to the US.

 Our collection included an abstract painting by our friend Marius, sandblasted and painted mirrors, as well as designs printed on canvas that were gifts from my Supa Sign employee-friends, some smaller oil paintings bought on a special trip to Thailand, and one of my favorites, a set of black and white pictures of the kids that I printed at work and mounted on wood.

-Unpacking and hanging them when our furniture shipment finally came, was one of the happiest post move days.
+Unpacking and hanging them when our furniture shipment finally came, was one of the happiest post-move days.

 2 – Furniture